We've independently reviewed this article to make sure it's as accurate as we can make it.

-Stuck trying to figure out why your dishwasher control panel is not working?
+Stuck trying to figure out why your dishwasher buttons are not working?

-You’re not alone!.
-I know how frustrating it can be to have this happen.
+You’re not alone!
+I know how frustrating it can be to have your appliance fail like this.
 After all, you need your dishwasher to take care of your dishes.
-If the buttons are not working, you may have a buildup of dirty dishes, leading to a filthy kitchen.
+If the dishwasher start button is not working, or any other button for that matter, you may have a buildup of dirty dishes, leading to a filthy kitchen.

-If your dishwasher buttons are not working, there could be dirt build-up, an electrical problem, or an issue related to the trap and filter.
+When your appliance’s buttons are not working, there could be dirt buildup, an electrical problem, or an issue related to the Trap and filter.
 You should start by cleaning the dishwasher buttons thoroughly.
-Then, you may need to reset the control panel if this is still not working.
+Then, you may need to reset the control panel if cleaning fails.

 Read on to learn how to solve the issue today!